 Planescape: Torment has five endings, ranging from bittersweet to downright depressing.
 The main effect — the immortal player character finds out how to die — is retained for all of them; the rest of it mostly deals with what happens with him afterwards, and if your NPC friends survive.

 Not to mention the Non-Standard Game Over endings — one of which involves you accepting the position of Silent King once the advisor knows that you know he's dead — since this is a lifetime appointment, and you're immortal...

-Interesting that it had a Screw This, I'm Outta Here! ending, because the lack of save games resulted in more than a few players choosing such an ending theirselves, rather than finish the thing.
+Interesting that it had a Screw This, I'm Outta Here! ending, because the lack of save games resulted in more than a few players choosing such an ending themselves, rather than finish the thing.

 Mass Effect has three endings, with a minor variation depending on which ending you chose and whether your Paragon or Renegade meter is higher.
 If you save the Council, humanity is given a seat on the council with either Anderson or Udina as the representative of Earth.
-If you deliberately let the Council die, humanity becomes the sole species of the Council, with either Anderson or Udina as Chairman, and if you choose to concentrate on Sovereign, which leads to the Council's death, your ending will be decided by your Karma Meter: If more Paragon, humanity will establish a new Council, with a human Chairman (either Anderson or Udina) leading a multi-species Council.
+If you deliberately let the Council die, humanity becomes the sole species of the Council, with either Anderson or Udina as Chairman. if you choose to concentrate on Sovereign, which incidentally leads to the Council's death, your ending will be decided by your Karma Meter: If more Paragon, humanity will establish a new Council, with a human Chairman (either Anderson or Udina) leading a multi-species Council.
 If a Renegade, Udina will use your ruthlessness to lead humanity into ruling the galaxy with an entirely human Council.